 There are a handful of important reasons for CRR to exist.

 - CRR ensures that banks always maintain a minimum level of liquidity.
-This way funds are easily available to customers, even if there is huge demand
+This way funds are easily available to customers, even if there is huge demand.

-- Another way of saying it is that since the RBI holds part of the bank’s deposit, that portion, as defined by the CRR, remains secure
+- Another way of saying it is that since the RBI holds part of the bank’s deposit, that portion, as defined by the CRR, remains secure.

 - CRR is also linked to the base rate of loans, which is the rate below which banks cannot lend.
-Base rate ensures transparency in lending and CRR serves as a reference rate for it

 How does CRR control inflation?